Božidar Radošević: Career

 During the season the club was facing the result crisis after the best players left the club.
 This prompted president Ante Guberac to look for culprits in the players he personally led.
 From the first team are removing all foreign players led by Radošević.
 Players were faced with extremely inhumane working conditions and threats by the president Ante Guberac.
 After a month of work in inhumane conditions, some players have to agree with the club.
 Radošević has left the club in November 2014 and became a free agent.

-In January 2015 Radošević signed half year contract with Hungarian second division club Balmazújváros with the mission of saving the club from relegation.
+In January 2015 Radošević signed a half year contract with Hungarian second division club Balmazújváros with the mission of avoiding the club's relegation.

-Radošević and another five Croatian players have made a big miracle and they ensure the second division status for Balmazújváros.
+Radošević and five other Croatian players have ensured the second division status for Balmazújváros.

 His great form in Hungary have not gone unnoticed by other clubs and in June 2015 signed two years contract with one of the biggest clubs in Hungary Debreceni VSC.
 He made his debut against Puskás Akadémia in a draw 1-1.

 In Debreceni VSC Radosevic was a three consecutive times named for the Player of the Month by the fans.
 He defended a complete season and helped the team to secure third place in the league.

-After qualifying matches in Europa League and the failure of Debreceni VSC, he accepted the offer from Iranian club Persepolis and signed contract for two years.
-In his new club, he made his debut against Sanat Naft in front of 80,000 Persepolis fans.
-Persepolis won the game and Radosevic provided a clean sheet during the 90 minutes.
-Radošević enjoys great popularity in Iran and Tehran.
-He is with his loyalty, work and behavior deserved a special place in hearts of all Persepolis fans forever.
+After qualifying matches in Europa League and the failure of Debreceni VSC, he accepted the offer from Iranian club Persepolis and signed a contract for two years.
+In his new club, he made his debut against Sanat Naft.
+Persepolis won the game.
+Radošević enjoys great popularity in Iran.